letsencrypt/website/content/en/how-it-works.md

 To understand how the technology works, let's walk through the process of setting up `https://example.com/` with an ACME client.

 There are two steps to this process.
 First, the ACME client proves to the [Certificate Authority](https://simple.wikipedia.org/wiki/Certificate_authority) (CA) that the web server controls a domain.
-Then, the agent can request, renew, and revoke certificates for that domain.
+After that the client can request or revoke certificates for that domain.

 ## Domain Validation